finos/symphony-bdk-java/docs/spring-boot/core-starter.md

         enabled: false
 ```

+:warning: Disabling the datafeed loop will prevent the use of real time event listeners, of slash commands and activities.

 ## Slash Command
 You can easily register a slash command using the `@Slash` annotation.
 Note that the `CommandContext` is mandatory to
 successfully register your command.
 If not defined, a `warn` message will appear in your application log.
 Note also that